Nominations now open! They will close in:

 • A clearly defined role profile outlining the tasks and responsibilities of your role

-• Opportunities for recognition of your achievements such as the annual RSU Awards and the Student Groups Spotlight
+• Opportunities for recognition of your achievements such as the annual SU Awards and Student Group Spotlight

 • No expectation to host events or activities during exam season/breaks from study